Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Automated Parameter Tuning

 Ideally, the chosen time step size $\Delta t_k$ fulfills the resulting error bounds as tightly as possible.
-To this end, we replace the naive adaptation of $\Delta t_k$ in \lineref{alg:automated:shrinkDeltat} of \algref{alg:automated} by regression: We use the previously obtained error values as data points to define linear and quadratic approximation functions modeling the behavior of the error over $\Delta t_k$, depending on the asymptotic behavior of the respective errors according to \secref{ssec:proof}.
-We then compute an estimate of the time step size required to satisfy the error bounds based on the approximation functions.
+To this end, we replace the naive adaptation of $\Delta t_k$ in \lineref{alg:automated:shrinkDeltat} of \algref{alg:automated} by regression: We use the previously obtained error values as data points to define linear and quadratic approximation functions modeling the behavior of the error over $\Delta t_k$, depending on the asymptotic behavior of the respective errors according to \lmmsref{lmm:E_lim}{lmm:eUstep_lim} from Appendix~B. We then compute an estimate of the time step size required to satisfy the error bounds based on the approximation functions.
 This estimate is then refined until the error bounds are satisfied.

-\subsubsection{Reduction error allocation}
+\subsubsection{Reduction Error Allocation}

-The second major improvement is to pre-compute a near-optimal value for the parameter $\zeta$ in \eqref{eq:eredadm} based on a heuristic that aims to minimize the zonotope order of the resulting reachable sets.
-Our heuristic is based on the following observation: For increasing values of $\zeta$, more margin is allocated to the reduction error and less margin for the accumulating and non-accumulating errors.
-Thus, the total number of steps increases since the algorithm has to select smaller time step sizes, yielding a higher zonotope order.
-At the same time, the zonotope order can be lowered more since there is a bigger margin for the reduction.
-We now want to determine the optimal value of $\zeta$ which balances these two effects.
+The second major improvement is to pre-compute a near-optimal value for the parameter $\zeta$ in \eqref{eq:eredadm} using a heuristic that aims to minimize the zonotope order of the resulting reachable sets.
+Our heuristic is based on the following observation: For increasing values of $\zeta$, more margin is allocated to the reduction error and less margin to the accumulating and non-accumulating errors.
+Thus, the total number of steps increases because the algorithm has to select smaller time step sizes, yielding a higher zonotope order.
+At the same time, the zonotope order can be lowered more due to the larger reduction error margin.
+We now want to determine the optimal value of $\zeta$ balancing these two effects.